 “It is dumbfounding that we are having people sit on their planes for more than three hours and not holding airlines accountable,” Katz said.
 “Congress should take action.
 The Trump Administration should take action.”

-U.S. airline tarmac delays exceeding three hours increased to 708 in 2025, up 63% from 435 in 2024 and 2.4 times higher than the 289 in 2023, according to the federal data in the 44-page study.
+U.S. airline tarmac delays exceeding three hours increased to 708 in 2025, up by 63% from 435 in 2024 and 2.4 times more than the 289 in 2023, according to the federal data in the 44-page study.
 Tarmac delays exceeding four hours on international flights increased to 77, up from 64 in 2024.